Vonng/Capslock/README.md

 |   ✱⎋    | ⇪ Capslock | Press to enable Capslock, Hold to disable Capslock |
 |   ✱␣    |     ⌃␣     | Switch input source, +⌘ to emoji                   |

-Note that ✱ is implemented as combinition of **ALL RIGHT MODIFIERS**:  ⌘⌥⌃⇧.
+Note that ✱ is implemented as combination of **ALL RIGHT MODIFIERS**:  ⌘⌥⌃⇧.
 Mainly for compatible & intergration reasons.

 Hold  **✱ Hyper** to enable hyper functionalites.
 We will assume and omit that in subsequent document.